<

 Winter Mountaineering Course

-The stage that doesn’t exist in any other progression plan.
-Denali’s cold is its defining feature — -30°F sustained, -50°F with wind chill — and you cannot learn cold-weather expedition systems on summer climbs.
-This stage builds what Stage 1 and Stage 2 don’t touch.
+The stage that does not exist in any other progression plan.
+Generally, Denali’s cold is its defining feature — sustained -30°F with -50°F wind chill.
+Specifically, you cannot learn cold-weather expedition systems on summer climbs.
+Notably, this stage builds what Stages 1 and 2 do not touch.

-Three realistic options: (1) A dedicated 5–7 day winter mountaineering course from AMS, AAI, or Colorado Mountain School — explicit instruction on winter camping, cold-weather stove use, frostbite prevention, and heavy-clothing systems.
-(2) A guided winter Rainier attempt — same mountain as Stage 1 but in January or February, where the skills from Stage 1 are rebuilt in radically different conditions.
-(3) Backcountry winter ski touring trips with overnight snow shelter building, accumulating 20+ nights of winter camping over two seasons.
+Three realistic options exist for this stage.
+First, a dedicated 5-7 day winter mountaineering course from AMS, AAI, or Colorado Mountain School.
+The course includes explicit instruction on winter camping, cold-weather stove use, frostbite prevention, and heavy-clothing systems.
+Second, a guided winter Rainier attempt.
+Same mountain as Stage 1 but in January or February.
+The skills from Stage 1 are rebuilt in radically different conditions.
+Third, backcountry winter ski touring trips with overnight snow shelter building accumulating 20+ nights of winter camping over two seasons.

-The specific skills you need: pitching a tent in wind and packed snow, building snow walls around camp, preventing stove failure at -20°F, managing condensation in a sleeping bag over multiple nights, treating frostbite-risk extremities, and layering for 12-hour days at extreme cold.
-Climbers who arrive at Denali without this stage find themselves at Camp 2 with frozen water bottles and wet boots wondering why no one warned them.
+The specific skills built.
+Pitching a tent in wind and packed snow.
+Building snow walls around camp.
+Preventing stove failure at -20°F. Managing condensation in a sleeping bag over multiple nights.
+Treating frostbite-risk extremities.
+Layering for 12-hour days at extreme cold.
+Climbers who arrive at Denali without this stage find themselves at Camp 2.
+Frozen water bottles.
+Wet boots.
+Wondering why no one warned them.

-Winter camping Sub-zero stove use Frostbite prevention Snow wall construction Cold-weather layering
+Skills built: Winter camping · Sub-zero stove use · Frostbite prevention · Snow wall construction · Cold-weather layering

 AltitudeVariable